sholtomaud/blog/_posts/2016-07-28-webgl-fluid-simulation.md

 the math.
 Now armed with a bit more knowledge and a lot more time, and with the help of other less dense resources like [GPU Gems Chapter 38.
 Fast Fluid Dynamics Simulation on the GPU][0], I was finally able to figure out enough to get something working.
-Hopefully I can help leapfrog you past where I got stuck.
+I am still a beginner at simulations like this, and I'm going to brazenly ignore things like numerical stability, but hopefully I can help leapfrog you past a few places I got stuck.
-This post is going to be light on math, but hopefully heavy on intuition.

 We're going to work with the simplest 2D fluid simulation, where the entire area is full of fluid, and we're going to ignore viscosity.